 The Fund uses widely recognised valuation models for determining the fair value of common and simple financial instruments that use only observable market data and require little management judgement and estimation.
 Observable prices and model inputs are usually available in the financial markets for listed debt and equity securities, exchange traded derivatives and simple OTC derivatives.
 The availability of observable market prices and model inputs reduces the need for management judgement and estimation and reduces the uncertainty associated with the determination of fair values.
-The availability of observable market prices and inputs varies depending on the products and markets and is prone to changes based on specific events and general conditions in the financial markets.
+The availability of observable market prices and markets and is prone to changes based on specific events and general conditions in the financial markets.